spags093/spags093/README.md

 - Further building my understand of Machine Learning with Frank Kane's 'Machine Learning, Data Science and Deep Learning' Udemy course

 ### ⚡ Fun fact:
 I'm actually still an active musician!
-Check out my electronic/synthpop band <a href="https://open.spotify.com/artist/4FWBBIMazTsF2kdnlW59dQ?si=WgZRSzB4SGe0AASxMXU8Cg">Black Mansions</a> on Spotify or anywhere music is streaming.
+Check out my new electronic/synthpop band <a href="https://open.spotify.com/artist/4FWBBIMazTsF2kdnlW59dQ?si=WgZRSzB4SGe0AASxMXU8Cg">Black Mansions</a> on Spotify or anywhere you like to stream music.
+It's good for you.

 <!--